-The graphitic carbon nitride (g-C3N4, CN for short) is a compelling visible-light response photocatalyst.
-However, the photocatalytic efficiency is not efficient due to the random carriers transfer in planes and insufficient redox potential.
-Herein, we build oxygen functional groups modified sodium-doped carbon nitride (OH/Na co-functionalized carbon nitride) to promote charge carriers directed transfer for the acceleration of separation efficiency, and enhance redox potential for the efficient oxidation of NO in air.
-Specifically, the function of sodium atoms could control the directional transfer of random carriers from intralayer to surface-modified oxygen functional groups for the purpose of effectively reducing photogenerated electron-hole recombination.
-Meanwhile, the modification of oxygen-containing functional group could adjust the band structure of CN, thereby increasing the oxidation-reduction potential of NO in the photocatalyst.
-The transform pathways and reaction mechanism of photocatalytic NO oxidation on CN and OH/Na co-functionalized carbon nitride also have been explicated, by the ESR spectra and in situ DRIFTS spectra, and compared.
-This work provides a new method for simultaneously controlling the random transfer of carriers and adjusting the energy band structure of CN to optimize photocatalytic efficiency.
-It is also possible to extend this strategy to improve other 2D layered catalysts performance to photocatalytic oxidation.
+Graphitic carbon nitride (g-C3N4, CN for short) is a compelling visible-light responsive photocatalyst.
+However, its photocatalytic efficiency is low due to the random carrier transfer in planes and insufficient redox potential.
+Herein, we build oxygen functional group modified sodium-doped carbon nitride (OH/Na co-functionalized carbon nitride) to promote directional transfer of charge carriers for acceleration of separation and enhance redox potential for efficient oxidation of NO in air.
+Specifically, the function of sodium atoms could control the directional transfer of random carriers from the intralayer to the oxygen functional group-modified surface for the purpose of effectively reducing photogenerated electron–hole recombination.
+Meanwhile, the modification by oxygen-containing functional groups could adjust the band structure of CN, thereby increasing the oxidation–reduction potential of NO in the photocatalyst.
+The transformation pathways and reaction mechanism of photocatalytic NO oxidation on CN and OH/Na co-functionalized carbon nitride have also been explicated by ESR spectroscopy and in situ DRIFTS and compared.
+This work provides a new method for simultaneously controlling the random transfer of carriers and adjusting the energy band structure of CN to optimize its photocatalytic efficiency.
+It is also possible to extend this strategy to improve the performance of other 2D layered catalysts for photocatalytic oxidation.